Proof-of-Use: Mitigating Tool-Call Hacking in Deep Research Agents: Method

 After reasoning, the policy may issue a structured tool call.

 The environment executes the call and returns a \emph{normalized proxy response} with a unified schema:

-Here, the id of each reference is automatically assigned.
+Here, the globally unique id of each reference is automatically assigned.
 All four proxies adopt this schema, so the model can cite evidence via \texttt{<ref>ID\_1,ID\_2</ref>} regardless of the source.